 - Use case study of ML (here, the examples are based on the statistical programming language R)

-This second course day on supervised learning focusses on more advanced topisc.
-During the first half of the day, participants are introduced to the main concepts of modern deep learning techniques including their optimization, convolutional neural networks for image data and auto encoders.
+This second lecture on supervised learning focusses on more advanced topisc.
+During the first half of the lecture, participants are introduced to the main concepts of modern deep learning techniques including their optimization, convolutional neural networks for image data and auto encoders.
 Practical examples will use either the keras or mxnet toolbox via R.

 - Deep Learning 1: Intro and network structure